-If you plan to move out of your current house into a new home, you can’t just cancel CPS and SAWS in the home you vacate and intend to sell.
+If you plan to move out of your current house into a new home, you can’t just cancel CPS in the home you vacate and intend to sell.
 Buyers absolutely do not want to walk through a super hot (or cold) and dark house.
 (Also keep in mind that if you turn off the electricity and air conditioning during the summer, you run a high risk of developing a mold problem and the smells that come with it.)
 So, at the least, you will need to keep the electricity on and probably the gas as well in the wintertime.
+Additionally, you will not want to cancel you account with SAWS.
+Water will still need to be used for proper lawn care and to keep the toilets operational.
 If the house is one you’ve been living in, then you already know what it will cost you to keep the utilities on.

 6. Possible Capital Gains Taxes